 How much does window installation cost and what affects the price

-The cost depends on the window size, the construction type and the condition of the reveal.
-A standard two-leaf window in a panel block is one situation.
-A large floor-to-ceiling balcony glazing is another.
-A roof window in a pitched roof is a third, with an entirely different fixing method.
+The price is shaped by the window dimensions, the type of construction, and the state of the reveal.
+A standard two-leaf window in a panel block is one case.
+A large floor-to-ceiling balcony unit is another.
+A roof window in a pitched roof is a third, and the fixing method there is completely different.

-The labour charge covers removing the old window (if present), fitting the new one, levelling, anchoring, foaming the perimeter joint and checking the opening action.
+The labour price includes removing the old window (if there is one), installing the new one, levelling it, anchoring it, foaming the perimeter gap, and checking how it opens.
 The window itself is supplied by the client.
-A sill, reveals and external flashing are separate jobs.
-Waste removal is extra.
-Current prices below.
+A sill, reveals, and external flashing are priced separately.
+Waste disposal is extra.
+Current prices below (compatible with Porta, VOX, Erkado and similar).

 | Service | min | max |